FKnottenbelt/LS_120/120/definitions.md

 specify that you want to add the functionality of a particular module to that of a class or of a specific object.

+A module is a collection of behaviors that is useable in other classes via mixins.
+A module is "mixed in" to a class using the include method invocation.

 # instance method
 Methods of this kind, defined inside a class and intended for use by all instances of the class, are called instance methods.